Duncan Baird

-Duncan Baird (born 1979) is the Budget Director for Governor Asa Hutchinson of Arkansas.
+Duncan Baird (born 1979) was the Budget Director for Governor Asa Hutchinson of Arkansas.
 He was elected to the Arkansas House of Representatives in 2008, a position which he held until he was term limited in 2015.
 As a legislator, Baird served as the House chairman of the Joint Budget Committee, the first Republican in that position since Reconstruction, and at the age of thirty-four was the highest ranking House member based on seniority.
 He was previously employed as a securities trader for Arvest Bank in Lowell in Benton County in Northwest Arkansas.

 Early years and education

 Baird graduated in 1998 from Siloam Springs High School in Siloam Springs in Benton County and holds bachelor's degrees in finance and accounting from the University of Arkansas at Fayetteville at Fayetteville.
 He is a Southern Baptist and attends Cross Church in Benton County.
 His wife is Courtney Baird.

 Early career

 After graduation, Baird pursued a career in finance and investments in Northwest Arkansas.
 He was a securities trader for Arvest Bank in Lowell, where he held both the Series 7 general securities license and the Series 66 state securities license.